Ptrk12/Ptrk12/README.md

 ### ☁️ Cloud & Data Expertise

-My solutions are built for the future, leveraging the power of **Azure** for seamless cloud integration, deployment, and services.
+My solutions are built for the future, leveraging the power of Azure for seamless cloud integration, deployment, and services.

-I have strong command over database architecture, feeling equally comfortable with both relational and non relational data stores.
-My primary expertise lies in **MS SQL Server**, focusing on optimization, performance tuning, and complex query design.
+I have a strong command over database architecture, feeling equally comfortable with both relational and non-relational data stores.
+My primary expertise lies in **MS SQL Server** for complex query design and performance tuning, while I utilize **Azure Cosmos DB** for scalable, globally distributed **NoSQL** solutions.

+Scripting & Automation Beyond my core stack, I possess functional proficiency in **Python**.
+I utilize it primarily for scripting, task automation, and lightweight data processing to streamline development workflows.

 ### 🧠 Driven by Ambition & AI